- What information does Aware collect?

 Remember too that the Terms & Conditions page contains specific details on the various services offered on the site.

-- Where a person has immediate plans to self-harm or plans to harm others.
+- A person has immediate plans to harm others.

-- Where there is information that a child is at risk of, or has in the past been subjected to, harm/abuse/neglect.
+- There is information that a child is at risk of, or has in the past been subjected to, harm/abuse/neglect.